vakor50/Web-Of-Connections/README.md

 - Implement state management so that you can click an added node from the web and it will be loaded into the input boxes for editing
 - Need to be aware that editing could break other connections so might be better to only make delete an option

-Give more details about connections
-- Add ability to add a description to a connection
-- For PA <--> MD, the edge could have custom text saying something like 'Adjacent US States'

 Setup for real world application
 - Acquire access to some Wiki API so you can make a web of links off a wikipedia page
 - First iteration loads all external links (Ext)
 - Second iteration loads all external links from Ext and creates connections between pages that link to each other (doesn't run on non-wikipedia external links for simplicity)

+## Version 2

+Nodes have a delete button such that it and it's children are removed from the graph.
+Any other node that references the deleted node or its children will still remain.

+Give more details about connections
+- Add ability to add a description to a connection
+- For PA <--> MD, the edge could have custom text saying something like 'Adjacent US States'

 ## Version 1